h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 1. **Sensitivity Analysis** (or "What if?") is a simple and powerful model debugging, explanation, fairness, and security tool.
 The idea behind Sensitivity Analysis is both direct and straightforward: Score your trained model on a single row, on multiple rows, or an entire dataset of potentially interesting simulated values and compare the model's new outcome to the predicted outcome on the original data.

     Sensitivity analysis investigates whether model behavior and outputs remain stable when data is intentionally perturbed or other changes are simulated in the data.
-Machine learning models can make drastically differing predictions for only minor changes in input variable values.
+Machine learning models can make dramatically different predictions for only minor changes in input variable values.
 For example, when looking at predictions that determine financial decisions, SA can be used to help you understand the impact of changing the most important input variables and the impact of changing socially sensitive variables (such as Sex, Age, Race, etc.) in the model.
 If the model changes in reasonable and expected ways when important variable values are changed, this can enhance trust in the model.
 Similarly, if the model changes to sensitive variables have minimal impact on the model, then this is an indication of fairness in the model predictions.
 Learn more about [Sensitivity Analysis](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/interpret-non-ts.html#sensitivity-analysis).

     To access it consider the following steps: click on the **SA**(Sensitivity Analysis) tile: